kuche1/l4d2-big-mod/README.md

 - Coop: Map voting is no longer limited to Finale maps
 - Coop: Map change message will appear after N failures, instead of a forced map change
-- Coop: Map will be changed after a failure if a vete had been taken
+- Coop: Map will be changed after a failure if a vote had been taken
+- Removed all map advertisements except for the failure message

 # Credits